josegl/npfic/README.md

 rAll(fn)(array).then(res => //do whatever you need);
 ```

 This function applies the function `fn` to all the items of the `a` array in
-**parallell** and returns a Promise `p` which resolves an array of the same length
+**parallel** and returns a Promise `p` which resolves an array of the same length
 of the given array
 `a`

 ### rSeq :: (Promise fn -> Array a) -> Promise p
 `rSeq` is a function that takes two arguments, the first one is a function `fn` which
-returns a Pomise and will be applied to all the items of the array `a`, which is the
+returns a Promise and will be applied to all the items of the array `a`, which is the
 second argument.
 This functions returns a Promise `p` which resolves an array of the
 same length of the array `a`.
 This function will apply the function `fn` to all the
 items of the `a` array in **sequence**.

 ### rDelaySeq :: (Promise fn -> Array a, Integer n) -> Promise p
 `rDelaySeq` is a function that takes three arguments: the first one is a function `fn`
 which must return a Promise and will be applied to all the items of the array `a`, which
 is the second argument.
 The third argument is a positive Integer `n` which is the number
 of milliseconds that you want to delay the application of the `fn` function to each
 item of the array `a`.
 So `rDelaySeq` will wait `n` milliseconds between the execution
 of the `fn` function applied to each item of the array `a` generating a delayed sequence.